GitbookIO/nuts/README.md

 > Open source releases/downloads server with auto-updater and GitHub as a backend

-Nuts is a simple (and stateless) application to serve application's releases.
-It uses GitHub releases as a backend, and it can easily be deployed to heroku as a stateless service.
+Nuts is a simple (and smart) application to serve releases.
+It uses GitHub Releases as a backend, and it can easily be deployed to Heroku as a stateless service.
 It supports private repositories (useful to store releases of a closed-source application available on GitHub).

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)